bruigtp/flowchart/README.md

 `flowchart` is an R package for drawing participant flow diagrams directly from a dataframe using tidyverse.
 It provides a set of functions that can be combined with a pipe operator to create all kinds of flowcharts from a dataframe in an easy way.

+You can see the package in action in: https://bruigtp.github.io/flowchart/

 ## How to install it?

 The package is available on CRAN: https://cran.r-project.org/web/packages/flowchart/index.html.